-What is Gen AI, and how does it differ from traditional AI in supply chain management?
+What is generative AI, and how does it differ from traditional AI in supply chain management?

-Supply chains have long used traditional AI as a part of their automation to improve employee productivity and the efficiency and accuracy of critical processes such as demand forecasting and inventory optimization.
+Supply chains have long used traditional artificial intelligence (AI) as a part of their automation to improve employee productivity and the efficiency and accuracy of critical processes such as supply chain planning, demand forecasting, lead times, and inventory management.
 Tools like decision trees and statistical models perform pre-set tasks that comprise these processes very reliably based on learnings from historic data sets.

 Generative AI stands tall over traditional AI